jonnyhoeven/justme.dev/projects/gitops-workshop.md

 Helm is a package manager for Kubernetes.
 It allows you to define, install and upgrade complex Kubernetes applications.
 Helm is a tool that streamlines installing and managing Kubernetes applications.

-Think of it like apt/yum/homebrew for Kubernetes.
-Helm charts allow you to define values that control the applied Kubernetes manifests.
+Think of it like `apt`, `yum` or `Homebrew` for Kubernetes.
+Helm charts allow you to define values that control the applied
+Kubernetes manifests.

 Helm charts are available for most applications and services.

 When ArgoCD is available on a cluster it's important to note that helm can be handled differently in ArgoCD.
-Helm charts can be installed as a regular application in ArgoCD.
+Helm charts can be installed and managed as a regular application with ArgoCD.

-Helm charts are handled differently with ArgoCD to provide rollbacks and prevent influence from volatile external sources.

 ## The Workshop

-We're going to deploy a simple application to a Kubernetes cluster using Kubectl, then we'll deploy the same application using ArgoCD, along the way we'll be checking out multiple tools to configure a kubernetes cluster.
+We're going to deploy a simple application to a Kubernetes cluster using Kubectl, then we'll deploy the same application using ArgoCD, along the way we'll be checking out multiple tools to configure a Kubernetes cluster.

 We'll end up with a cluster you can tinker with from your own git repository.

 Let's get started, first open up a terminal to run linux/bash commands.

 ArgoCD can be installed as highly available (all nodes have replicated state) or on one node.
 It's a continuous delivery tool for Kubernetes based on external sources, most commonly git repositories.

 It follows the GitOps pattern of using Git repositories as the source of _truth_ for defining the desired application state.
 ArgoCD is very declarative and all it's configuration is stored in a Git repositories.

 ### Requirements